-Will gained a PhD at the University of Glasgow, followed by eight years at the Human Identification Centre, also at the University of Glasgow.
+Will gained a PhD at the University of Glasgow in plant genetics.
+This was followed by eight years at the Human Identification Centre, also at the University of Glasgow.
 He undertook extensive casework involving relationship testing and the identification of human remains.
 Since moving to UCLan in 2002 Will has been involved with the delivery of undergraduate and postgraduate teaching and the supervision of research degrees.

-In addition to his work at the University, Will also acts as an advisor to the International Committee of the Red Cross (ICRC) and has worked as a technical assessor working for the United Kingdom Accreditation Service (UKAS), assessing laboratories compliance with ISO/IEC 17025.
-He also provide bespoke short courses.
+In addition to his work at the University, Will also acts as an advisor to the International Committee of the Red Cross (ICRC), and is a member of their Forensic Advisory Board.
+He also acts as a technical assessor, working for the United Kingdom Accreditation Service (UKAS), assessing laboratories compliance with ISO/IEC 17025.

 Undergraduate Text Book

 W. Goodwin, A.M.T.
 Linacre and S. Hadi.
 An Introduction to Forensic Genetics, 2ed.
 John Wiley (2010).

 Alsafiah, Hussain M, Goodwin, William H, Hadi, Ss, Alshaikhi, Mohammed A and Wepeba, Pet-Paul (2017) Population genetic data for 21 autosomal STR loci for the Saudi Arabian population using the GlobalFiler(®) PCR amplification kit.
 Forensic Science International.
 Genetics .
 ISSN 1872-4973

 Goodwin, William H (2017) The use of forensic DNA analysis in humanitarian forensic action: The development of a set of international standards.
 Forensic Science International, 278 . pp. 221-227.
 ISSN 0379-073